thadguidry/respec/caniuse.md

 };
 ```

 **Note:** This feature is only available in "live" Editor's Drafts.
 Because this feature relies on JavaScript, it's not exported out when a document is saved as HTML.
-In exported document, the table is replaced a link to [caniuse.com](https://caniuse.com).
+In exported document, the table is replaced by a link to [caniuse.com](https://caniuse.com).

 It renders as: